The spinor bundle on loop space: Introduction

 The idea study the spinor bundle of the free loop space of a Riemannian manifold came up in the 1980's, in the context of string theory \cite{KillingbackWorldSheet}.
 Most notably, Witten formally calculated the $S^1$-equivariant index of the Dirac operator on loop space, arriving at a modular form valued characteristic class, now known as \emph{Witten genus} \cite{WittenIndexLoopSpace}.

 Recall that a manifold $X$ is \emph{string} if it is spin and the characteristic class $\frac{1}{2}p_1(X)$ vanishes.
-The string condition implies that the loop space $LX$ admits a spin structure, in the sense that its structure group (which, for a spin manifold is canonically reduced to $L\Spin(d)$) can be lifted to its basic central extension.
+The string condition implies that the loop space $LX$ of $X$ admits a spin structure, in the sense that its structure group (which, for a spin manifold is canonically reduced to $L\Spin(d)$) can be lifted to its basic central extension.
 However, early on it became apparent that the spin condition for $LX$ does \emph{not} in turn imply the string condition for the manifold $X$ itself.
-More precisely, a spinor bundle can be defined on the loop space of a spin manifold $LX$ already if the transgression $\tau(\frac{1}{2}p_1(X))$ vanishes, a weaker condition than the vanishing of $\frac{1}{2}p_1(X)$ itself \cite{McLaughlin}.
+More precisely, a spinor bundle on $LX$ can be defined already if the transgression $\tau(\frac{1}{2}p_1(X))$ vanishes, a weaker condition than the vanishing of $\frac{1}{2}p_1(X)$ itself \cite{McLaughlin}.

-As the vanishing of $\frac{1}{2}p_1(X)$ (and not only of its transgression) is crucial for Witten's machinery to work (in particular, only under this condition, the Witten genus takes values in topological modular forms \cite{Zagier, AndoHopkinsStrickland}), one is lead to the question the existence which additional structure on the loop space spinor bundle implies the string condition on $X$.
-In the very influential draft \cite{StolzTeichnerSpinorBundle}, this answer was conjectured by Stolz and Teichner almost 20 years ago: The spinor bundle over $LX$ admits a \emph{fusion product} if and only if $X$ is string.
+As the vanishing of $\frac{1}{2}p_1(X)$ (and not only of its transgression) is crucial for Witten's machinery to work (in particular, only under this condition, the Witten genus takes values in topological modular forms \cite{Zagier, AndoHopkinsStrickland}), one is lead to ask for an additional structure on the loop space spinor bundle which only exists under the string condition on $X$.
+In the very influential draft \cite{StolzTeichnerSpinorBundle}, this answer was conjectured by Stolz and Teichner almost 20 years ago: The spinor bundle over $LX$ admits a \emph{fusion product} if and only if $X$ admits a string structure.
 The purpose of the current paper is to make this statement precise and to give a proof.

 Our work is highly influenced by the work of Kristel and Waldorf \cite{KristelWaldorf1, KristelWaldorf2, KristelWaldorf3}, based on the PhD thesis of Kristel \cite{KristelThesis}.
 Given a string structure on a manifold $X$, Kristel and Waldorf construct a spinor bundle on the loop space of $X$, together with a fusion product.
-Perhaps the main contribution of this paper is to show the converse implication: If a spinor bundle with fusion product on $LX$ exists, then $X$ is string.
-It also seems that our results provide a simplification of their construction.
+Apart from simplifying and somewhat generalizing their construction, the main contribution of this paper is to show the converse implication: If a spinor bundle with fusion product on $LX$ exists, then $X$ admits a string structure.

 We now give an overview over the contents of the present paper.

 \paragraph{The spinor bundle.}

 After reviewing some required preliminary facts on Clifford algebras, Lagrangians and Fock spaces, we give a construction of the spinor bundle on loop space.
 Since it is related to a central extension by $\U(1)$, the construction of the spinor bundle on loop space is analogous to the construction of the spinor bundle on an even-dimensional spin$^c$ manifold, where a spinor bundle $\SB$ can be defined as a bundle of irreducible super $\Cl(TX)$-modules.
 In the infinite-dimensional case, it is crucial that we complete the relevant bundle of algebraic Clifford algebras to a bundle of von Neumann algebras.
 Throughout the paper, we crucially depend on the notion of a (locally trivial) bundle of von Neumann algebras, and, correspondingly, bundles of bimodules for these.
 While these notions have not been worked out before, they are more or less straight forward to define; we give an account in Appendix~\ref{SectionVNBundlesBimodules}.